 Invasive species are the biggest drivers of biodiversity loss in Australia.
 And feral cats are the most invasive in the country’s landscape, killing an estimated two billion animals per year.Tanya Plibersek, Australia’s Environment Minister

-Native species of birds and other small animals are the perfect prey type for feral cats live on.
-As a result, these prey populations are in decline due to predation by cats.
+Native species of birds and other small animals are the perfect prey type for feral cats to live on.
+As a result, these prey populations are in decline due to predation.
 Domestic cats are fed and cared for by humans where other wild predators aren’t.
 This reduces their predation on wildlife in urban environments.
 Feral cats however rely on their hunting skills to survive so they develop them to survive making them highly effective predators.

 Where do cats rank as predators?

 Feral cats are apex predators in local environments and a mid tier predator in general.
 This means they rule in places where larger predators aren’t everywhere like urban environment.
 In other areas, they are a mid tier predator and are prey to the larger predators.
 As a result, populations of prey animals such as reptiles, rodents, and birds in urban environments can decline significantly as cat populations rise unchecked.

 Since old cats are efficient predators and prey more often on rodents than younger ones, they may be especially beneficial by removing pest animals from the yards and grain stores.Source: bioone.org